rallyhealth/scala-bootcamp/bootcamp/README.md

-# Welcome to Backend Bootcamp!
+# Welcome to Scala Bootcamp!

-Backend Bootcamp is an open-source training program developed by Rally Health to help experienced engineers who are new to Scala become productive in approximately two weeks.
+Scala Bootcamp is an open-source training program developed by Rally Health to help experienced engineers who are new to Scala become productive in approximately two weeks.
 If you don't work for Rally, this training can prepare you to do so or at least introduce you to an approach to Scala that we feel is practical and useful.
 And if you are a new Rally engineer, welcome!
 And enjoy the journey!

 *(_For guests who aren't Rally employees_: Some of the links under "Now you do it!" resolve to internal Rally resources.)*